Chr1sC0de/Nibbler/README.md

 ### Brute Force Walk-Forward Optimization

-Once we get here it is time to pit our little nibbler strategies into mono v mono mortal combat to see which strategey will live.
+Once we get here it is time to pit our little nibbler strategies into mono v mono mortal combat to see which strategy will live.
-Initialize a population of strategies with the ````Initialization```` methods and see how good your strategies can get.
+Initialize a population of strategies with ````Initialization```` methods,

 ````
     import nibbler as nd